GMAP/NPB-GPU/README.md

+# NAS Parallel Benchmarks for GPU

+This is a repository aimed at providing GPU parallel codes with different parallel programming APIs for the NAS Parallel Benchmarks (NPB).
+You can also contribute with this project, writing issues and pull requests.

-# How to Cite our Work
+## How to cite our work

-Araujo, G. A. ; Griebler, D. ; Danelutto, M. ; Fernandes, L. G. **Efficient NAS Benchmark Kernels with CUDA**.
-In: 2020 28th Euromicro International Conference on Parallel, Distributed and Networkbased Processing (PDP), 2020, Västerås.
+[DOI](https://doi.org/10.1109/PDP50117.2020.00009) Araujo, G. A.; Griebler, D.; Danelutto, M.; Fernandes, L. G. **Efficient NAS Benchmark Kernels with CUDA**. *28th Euromicro International Conference on Parallel, Distributed and Network-based Processing (PDP)*, Västerås, 2020.

-# The NPB Kernels with CUDA
+## The NPB Kernels with CUDA

 The parallel CUDA version was implemented from [NPB-CPP](https://github.com/dalvangriebler/NPB-CPP).

-The NPB kernels with CUDA is supported by

 ==================================================================